 Organization provides a particular good or service that enables the awarding entity to operate, e.g. office supplies, janitorial services, equipment, staff development, printing, travel, etc.

-Is not subject to compliance requirements of the program.
+Is not subject to compliance requirements of the program as a result of the agreement, though similar requirements may apply for other reasons.
 For example:

 Organization is not responsible for compliance with applicable program statutes, regulations, rules, policies or guidance.